the-teacher/the_role/README.md

 #### TheRole instead of CanCan?

-TheRole in contrast to CanCan has simple and predefined way to find access state of current role.
+TheRole, in contrast to CanCan, has a simple and predefined way to find the access state of the current role.
 If you don't want to create your own role scheme with CanCan Abilities - TheRole can be a great solution for your.

-You can manage roles with simple UI.
-TheRole's ACL structure is inspired by Rails controllers, that is why it's so great for Rails application.
+You can manage roles with a simple UI.
+TheRole's ACL structure is inspired by Rails' controllers, that's why it's so great for Rails applications.

-#### What does it mean semantic?
+#### What does semantic mean?

 Semantic - the science of meaning.
-Human should be able to understand fast what is happening in a role system.
+Humans should be able to quickly understand what is happening in a role system.

 Look at the next Role hash.
 If you can understand access rules - this authorization system is semantic.